 \subsection{Memory Attention Mechanisms}

-The employed DNC supports two memory attention mechanisms for writing (i.e.\ content-based addressing and dynamic memory allocation) and two for reading (i.e.\ content-based addressing and backward/forward sequential addressing).
-The DNC learns to use and combine the attention mechanisms to solve a task.
-We analyzed if our proposed generalization approaches affect the learned memory attention mechanisms.
-We calculated the histograms of the allocation gate and read mode vector.
+The DNC supports two memory attention mechanisms for writing (content-based addressing and dynamic memory allocation) and two for reading (content-based addressing and backward/forward sequential addressing).
+It learns to use and combine these mechanisms in order to solve a task.
+We analysed whether our generalisation approaches affected the memory attention strategies learnt.
+We calculated the histograms of the \emph{allocation gate} and \emph{read mode} vectors.
 Both vectors are computed at each time step from the interface vector $\mathbf{\xi}_t$, see \cite{Graves2016} for details.
 The allocation gate sets the ratio between content-based addressing (values close to 0) and dynamic memory allocation (values close to 1) when writing to memory.
-The read mode vector comprises of three components specifying the ratio between forward sequential addressing, backward sequential addressing, and content-based addressing.
-We evaluated here only the content-based addressing component, where values close to 1 correspond to content-based addressing, and values close to 0 correspond to sequential addressing in any direction when reading from memory.
+The read mode vector comprises three components, specifying the ratio between forward sequential addressing, backward sequential addressing, and content-based addressing.
+We evaluated only the \emph{content-based addressing} component, where values close to 1 corresponded to content-based addressing, and values close to 0 corresponded to sequential addressing in any direction when reading from memory.
 We refer to the allocation gate value as \emph{write mode}, and to the value of the content-based addressing component of the read mode vector as \emph{read mode} (i.e.\ $g_t^a$ and $\pi_t^i[2]$, respectively, in \cite{Graves2016}).
-We analyzed exemplarily the sort and copy tasks, and show the histograms of the read/write modes for STATEFUL-BASELINE, STATELESS-BASELINE, COMPR, REG, and, COMPR\&REG in Figures \ref{fig:memory_access_sort_write} -- \ref{fig:memory_access_copy_read}.
-The figures show the histograms computed from the three best and three worst performing networks (w.r.t.\ the average performance on the input length interval 2 to 45).
-The actual histogram values were calculated based on an input length of $N_{in} = 15$, and are shown separately for the encoding and decoding phases.
+We analysed exemplarily the sort and copy tasks, and show the histograms of the read/write modes for STATEFUL-BASELINE, STATELESS-BASELINE, COMPR, REG, and COMPR\&REG in Figures \ref{fig:memory_access_sort_write} -- \ref{fig:memory_access_copy_read}.
+The figures show the histograms arranged according to the three best and three worst performing DNC instances (with respect to average performance on input lengths from 2 to 45).
+The actual histograms were calculated based on an input sequence of length 15, and are shown separately for the encoding and decoding phases.
 The read modes from the four read heads were aggregated.